How To Be A More Productive Sports Parent

 Here are four suggestions for taking a fresh look and approach to some of the yuckiest parts of competitive youth sports (for the parents).

 - ALL THE DRIVING.
 Yes, this sucks.
 Yes, I complain about this ALL the time.
 But what if instead of just mindless driving and complaining, we did something with that time?
-What if we took it upon ourselves and our young athlete to learn a language or listen to and discuss a book we both like or a podcast on topics that interest you both?
+The best option of course is to use that time to talk to your child.
+Make it a habit to put the phone down for part of it and just get caught up.
+Not on sports, but on life.
+Learn and then ask about things THEY are interested in and their friends.
+If it’s a long drive, consider a good podcast or book on tape with topics that interest you both?
 It’s a pretty simple process; most cars’ Bluetooth hooks right into your phone on which you can easily load up programs to play through your car.
-My favorites are: Tumble, a podcast that brings science to life with funny stories and Duolingo.com a website with free language apps.
+My favorites are Tumble, a podcast that brings science to life with funny stories, and Duolingo.com a website with free language apps.

 - The LONG periods of time in between games.
-Instead of camping out at the local Panera Bread and watching your cleated kids run through the restaurant aisles for three hours, you could discover a local attraction; a simple Google search will let you know if there are any museums or areas of interest.
-Or plan ahead with some team-bonding games and exercises.
+Instead of camping out at the local Panera Bread and watching your cleated kids run through the restaurant aisles for three hours, you could discover a local attraction with your child; a simple Google search will let you know if there are any museums or areas of interest.
+Or plan ahead with some team bonding games and exercises.
 Maybe this task can be rotated to different parents.
 Have your child bring along their homework to study.
-For the techy teams, you could use the down time for a film session with your coach in a restaurant or at the field under a tent.
+For the techy teams, you could use the downtime for a film session with your coach in a restaurant or at the field under a tent.
 All of these take some planning ahead, but they truly aren’t that difficult to execute.

 - THE MONEY.
 Youth sports is a big business and there is no way around a lot of the costs.
 But here are a few ideas to help your bank account and your conscience.
 Find a program to donate used sporting equipment.
-My daughter is adopting a team on Passback and will head up a collection and donation targeting one soccer team in need.
-A few options that exist…Passback, Let’s Play It Forward, or Leveling The Playing Field.
+A few options exist…Passback, Let’s Play It Forward, or Leveling The Playing Field.
 And to save a few bucks, especially if your child is trying a sport for the first time, shop at a used sporting goods store.
-You can easily pick up everything you need at one of these stores and for a fraction of the price: Play It Again Sports, EBay Sports, or take matters into your own hands and try an exchange: Swap Me Sports or Sideline Swap.
+You can easily pick up everything you need at one of these stores and for a fraction of the price: Play It Again Sports, eBay Sports, or take matters into your own hands and try an exchange: Swap Me Sports or Sideline Swap.